dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TC_GEN_DEV_HIT_WINDOW_END`.

    TC_GEN_DEV_HIT_WINDOW_BEGIN
-     Specify the value for dev_hit_window {begin} in the MET configuration file.
+     Specify the value for dev_hit_window.begin in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_DEV_HIT_WINDOW_END
-     Specify the value of dev_hit_window {end} in the MET configuration file.
+     Specify the value of dev_hit_window.end in the MET configuration file.

      | *Used by:*  TCGen